NLnetLabs/routinator/doc/manual/source/configuration.rst

 This output will also provide you with the correct syntax in case you want to make changes.

 ..
-Important:: Once you have started Routinator with ``sudo systemctl enable
+Important:: Once you have started Routinator as a system service you
-               --now routinator`` you should not invoke
+               should not invoke :doc:`interactive<interactive>` validation
-               :doc:`interactive<interactive>` validation runs from the
+               runs from the command line using ``routinator vrps``.
+If there is specific information you would like to have from Routinator, you should retrieve it via the :doc:`user interface<user-interface>` or one of the
-               command line using ``routinator vrps``.
-If there is specific information you would like to have from Routinator, you should retrieve it via the :doc:`user interface<user-interface>` or one of the :doc:`HTTP endpoints<http-service>`.
+               :doc:`HTTP endpoints<http-service>`.

 Routinator Built with Cargo
 ---------------------------